An increase in your tax bill can be caused by;

 A. A Notice of Real Estate Assessment is a form mailed to property owners every time the assessed value of their property has been changed by the Township Assessor.
 It states what the new assessed value of the property is and in which newspaper all the changes by the assessor within the township may be found.
 The notice is not a tax bill and it does not state the amount of tax to be paid.
 If the property owner believes their assessed value is incorrect he/she should first contact the Township Assessor.
 If they are still dissatisfied after the discussion with the Assessor, complaint procedures are available through the Board of Review.
 The complaint must be filed by the deadline which is 30 days after the assessments were published.

 B. 2019 (and every fourth year after) is a General Assessment Year (formerly referred to as a Quadrennial Year).
 During these years every property must be viewed by the Township Assessor and, if necessary, revalued.
-In a General Assessment Year, every taxpayer receives a notice of the assessed value and the assessment of every parcel of real estate is published in a local newspaper with the Property Identification Number (PIN), the name of the taxpayer, and the total assessment.
+In the 2019 General Assessment Year, every taxpayer will receives a notice of the assessed value and the assessment of every parcel of real estate is published in a local newspaper with the Property Identification Number (PIN), the name of the taxpayer, and the total assessment.
 This notification is made whether there is an assessment change or not.
 In intervening years, publication and notices are required only for the parcels changed by the Township Assessor.

 Contact the County Treasurer's Office (815-319-4400) between 8:00 a.m. and 5:00 p.m., Monday through Friday.